 Following graduation, Kelly worked at a food bank to promote SNAP (food stamps) among underserved populations.
 In addition to advocacy and public awareness work, she educated applicants and service providers about the nuanced application process.
 While she learned many things in this role, her greatest takeaway was an immense respect for those who work tirelessly just to make ends meet.
 After working at the food bank, she moved to Trujillo, Peru, for four months.
 There, she volunteered at an orphanage and medical clinic and received never-ending grace for her embarrassing Spanish.

-Kelly is thankful for her richly diverse experiences to-date and hopes to continue to have her mind blown and worldview challenged as she works and lives among the Sojourners and Columbia Heights community.
-After work, Kelly loves to run, watch totally pointless TV, have deep conversations, study theology, get lost in good music, and drink lots of tea.
+Kelly is thankful for her richly diverse experiences to-date and hopes that her worldview continues to grow as she works with the Sojourners community.
+Outside of work, Kelly loves to run, discuss theology, escape frustrating theology discussions with pointless TV, get lost in good music, and try new foods.